 A simple case may involve a difference of opinion between two individuals, often the employer and an employee.
 More complex cases can involve three or more parties all with differing viewpoints.

-The mediator’s role is not to judge who is right and who is wrong instead, as referred to above, the mediator’s role is to facilitate an agreement.
+The mediator’s role is not to judge who is right and who is wrong – instead, it is to facilitate an agreement.

 Mediation does not close the door on any of the usual ways of resolving a workplace dispute.
 If mediation is not successful you can still pursue other dispute resolution options.